‹ Back to The Vine

 Why is a line of credit better than a business loan?

-A line of credit isn’t necessarily better than a term loan, but its flexibility may be a better fit for your business.
+A line of credit isn’t necessarily better than a term loan, but its flexibility may be a better fit for your business needs.

-A term loan provides you with a lump sum of funds, which means you start repaying the entire amount plus interest immediately.
-With a business line of credit, you’ll only be responsible for repaying what you’ve borrowed, not the entire credit limit.
-Plus, as you make repayments, your line replenishes so you can borrow more funds, whereas with a term loan you can’t access more funds until you’ve repaid the lump sum.
+With a term loan, you receive a lump sum of funds and must start repaying the entire amount (plus interest) immediately.
+With a business line of credit, you’re only responsible for repaying what you’ve borrowed, not the entire credit limit.
+Plus, as you make repayments, your available credit replenishes, allowing you to borrow more funds.
+Conversely, a term loan can’t access additional funds until you’ve repaid the original loan.

 What are the requirements for a business line of credit?

-When you apply for your line of credit, you’ll be responsible for supplying documentation for each of these requirements:
+When you apply for your line of credit, you’ll need to provide documentation that you meet each of these requirements:

 625+ FICO score